TechnologyScholarship/math-playground/documentation/documentation.md

 #### Health and Safety

 As a developer, health and safety during development is a major concern.
 As humans, we work best on a calmer, clear mind, so it is beneficial to take periodic breaks, as this allows us to think thinks over, and not get too stressed or angry working on one thing all at once.
 Maintaining a good mental health like this increases productivity and overall means the project can be developed faster, the code will be more well-thought-out and better quality.
-As well as mental health, there is the concern of physical health - problems like posture issues, dehydration, and RSI
+As well as mental health, there is the concern of physical health - problems like posture issues, dehydration, and RSI are increadibly common among developers.
+As such I have ensured to frequently check my posture, and take breaks to avoid straining myself physically, and to get drinks (coffee all too often '~').
+Additionally in terms of end-user safety, we want to avoid things like high-frequency flashing, in case of users with photo-sensative epilepsy.
+Additionally, we want to avoid rapid or extraneous movement, to again avoid RSI.
+This was especially considered during the layout stage - we want the most heavily used stuff to be placed in an optimal location to minimise effort for the user to reach it.

+#### Manufacturing practices

+A major consideration is the permissions and licencing for all the content used in the production of the product.
+All images used are self-created, as we are primarily using them to inform users how to use the site, and so liscensing is not a concern.
+When hosting these images on the web, it is also important to consider the size of files, as bandwith can be a concern for users *and* for hosting alike, so ideally the smaller the file, the better.
+Additionally, the larger files will take longer do load, decreasing the feeling of "responsiveness" of the site, and detracting from the user experience.
+The Solito image library provides a great solution for hosting images - it runs on the edge to scale images to various resolutions, and serves the images based upon a variety of factors, e.g. initially loading lower-resolution images for fast load speed, and later upgrading the resolution if the client network is idling.
+This way the user gets the best case experience - a fast initial load, and sufficient resolution as the image has time to load fully.
+Another concern is font size for text readability - the majority of text is maths rendered with MathQuill.
+I chose a reasonably large base font size, as it fits the clean and simplistic aesthetic.
+The font sizes are all defined using relative units, so the user's browser font size preferences are also taken into account, making the site more accessible for users with hardness of sight or visual disabilities.
+On the backend, best practices have been constantly considered during the manufacturing and development process.
+Typescript for type safety and Biome for linting has been used to ensure the code is high quality and follows the conventional standards.
+This also provides the benefit of increased maintainability.
+All aspects of the product have also been extensively tested in order to  ensure their utmost quality.

+#### Sustainability

+Another consideration when determining which technologies to use is how easy it is to upgrade those dependancies and how those dependancies might change in future.
+By using a package manager (bun), all these dependancies can be managed through a JSON dependancy list (package.json).
+Package managers often also provide many CLI tools to make maintaining and updating dependancies a breeze for speedy development (e.g. in this project `bun deps:update` could be used to check for and update dependancies).
+This makes maintaining the project over time very simple and swift, so that future developers/maintainers time can be saved.
+The codebase is kept clean, again through the use of typescript and linting, and also through following conventions and using sensible names for components and variables.
+Hosting for everything is handled entirely through external services like Cloudflare, meaning there is very little extra maintanence needed to keep the site up and online, making the solution very sustainable - it could last an extremely long time with absolutely no maintanence, until any major changes were made in Cloudflare (unlikely to their size and publicity) or any breaking changes in web standards (unlikely, as Tamagui and React Web Native compile to reasonably basic HTML and CSS features, which are unlikely to be changed al all as that would break the maajority of the web).

+#### Project Lifecycle

+All content used by the site is self-hosted, so we have control over all the material used.
+The nature of the project and it's uses for education make it safe to keep the content on the internet endlessly - the material will always be relevant and usable for the forseeable future, so there is no concern of needing to remove the content in the case it becomes outdated.
+The nature of the web is to generally maintain backwards-compatability - websites made back in the days of HTML4 still function today!
+As such, the project should survive into future versions of browsers, servers, node.js (since dependancies are listed with specific versions), etc. (so long as we don't have another `leftpad` incident).